solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 }
 ```

-Next, create `polyfills.ts` for react-native to work with all solana
+Next, create file called `polyfills.ts` for react-native to work with all solana
+dependencies

 ```typescript
 import { getRandomValues as expoCryptoGetRandomValues } from "expo-crypto";